Founding Executive Committee

 Peter McCue is the Executive Manager of Physical Activity and Participation at the NSW Office of Sport.
 He’s currently leading the development of NSW ‘s Statewide Physical Activity Strategy.
 Prior to his current role Peter spent a decade as the Executive Office of the NSW Premier’s Council for Active Living (PCAL).
 During Peter’s tenure, PCAL served six different Premier’s across both major political parties, developed the state’s first walking strategy and facilitated the incorporation of health considerations within various Planning instruments.
 Peter’s currently undertaking a PhD investigating effective ways to frame physical activity to influence political leaders.

-Associate Professor Scott Duncan is the Head of Department (Physical Activity, Nutrition and the Outdoors) at the School of Sport and Recreation and the Associate Director of the Human Potential Centre at the Auckland University of Technology.
+Professor Scott Duncan is the Head of Department (Behavioural Nutrition and Physical Activity) at the School of Sport and Recreation at the Auckland University of Technology.
 Areas of expertise include the measurement and classification of physical activity and sedentary behaviour, risk and play in children, and active living research.
-A/Prof Duncan chairs the Physical Activity Technical Advisory Group for the NZ Ministry of Health, is an Associate Editor for the International Journal of Behavioural Nutrition and Physical Activity, and was recently elected to the Executive Committee of the International Society of Behavioural Nutrition and Physical Activity.
+Prof Duncan is the Director of the Te Hotonga Hapori – Connecting Communities research programme, an Associate Editor for the International Journal of Behavioural Nutrition and Physical Activity, and sits on the Executive Committee for the International Society of Behavioural Nutrition and Physical Activity.

 Verity Cleland is an Associate Professor at the Menzies Institute for Medical Research, University of Tasmania, and is funded by a National Heart Foundation of Australia Future Leader Fellowship.
 She is behavioural epidemiologist with a background in health promotion, and her main research interest is in understanding and promoting physical activity.
 Her work has focused on groups at high risk of inactivity including women, those experiencing socioeconomic disadvantage and rural communities.
 A/Prof Cleland is passionate about applying her findings to the way we build our cities and how we provide public services to support more physically active lifestyles.
 She currently leads a NHMRC Partnership Project (2018-2021) to better understand and change active and public transport behaviours in Tasmania.
 This project involves partnerships with Metro Tasmania, the Tasmanian Department of Health and Human Services, and the Tasmanian Local Government Association, and involves secondary data analysis of existing datasets as well as evaluation of randomised and natural experiments.
 Verity is Deputy Chair of the Tasmanian Premier’s Health and Wellbeing Advisory Committee, which has a major focus on working inter-sectorally and inter-departmentally to create environments that support healthy behaviours.
 Through this committee, her partnership project, and her history of collaborative research, she is well-connected with a range of stakeholders in Tasmania and nationally.